da99/Dex/README.md

 Dex
 ================

-A Ruby gem providing a function to log exceptions to sqlite3.
+A Ruby gem to log exceptions with sqlite3.

 Requirements/Installation
 ------------